pism/pism/doc/sphinx/manual/practical-usage/parameters.rst

 In addition to saving ``pism_config`` in the output file, PISM automatically adds this variable to all files it writes (snap shots, time series of scalar and spatially-varying diagnostic quantities, and backups).
-This may be useful for post-processing and analysis of parameter sties as the user has easy access to all configuration options, model choices, etc., without the need to keep run scripts around.
+This may be useful for post-processing and analysis of parameter studies as the user has easy access to all configuration options, model choices, etc., without the need to keep run scripts around.

 .. rubric:: Footnotes